 The photo below shows the brown craft box and the white tissue paper.
 You can also eco print your paper to make your own eco printed gift wrapping!

-I also used a scarp piece of silk as a little knot. this pink piece of silk was hand dyed using cochineal.
+I also used a scrap piece of silk as a little knot. this pink piece of silk was hand dyed using cochineal.
 Find out how to create a bright pink with cochineal dye.

 Eco printing on wool